5 Things to Know About Tommy Lee's Social Media Star Fiancée Brittany Furlan

 Lee and Furlan first sparked dating rumors last summer when they were seen getting cozy in Calabasas, California.
 Though the pair initially stayed tight-lipped during interviews, their social media accounts did all the talking, showing their mutual love for one another.

-Here are 5 things to know about Furlan.
+Here are five things to know about Furlan.

 1. She was amongst the highest paid Vine stars in the world.

-Before Vine’s shutdown in January 2017, Furlan’s comedic talent once made her the video sharing app’s third most popular personality with over 9 million followers.
+Before Vine’s shutdown in January 2017, Furlan’s comedic talent once made her the video-sharing app’s third most popular personality with over nine million followers.
 Furlan’s hilarious sketches targeting her massive audience made her anywhere from $7,000 and $20,000 per post depending on the brand.
 Now, Furlan has taken her talents to Twitter (385K followers), Instagram (2.3 million followers) and YouTube (334K subscribers), with Lee appearing in many skits — and even doing a little vlogging himself on his own page!

 In 2014, Furlan won a Streamy Award for Best Viner of the Year, and later was named one of the most influential people on the internet in 2015 by Time.